sanchitmonga22/AllInVault/architecture.md

 Interfaces are focused and minimal:
 - `YouTubeServiceInterface` only includes methods for YouTube API
 - `DownloaderServiceInterface` only includes methods for downloading
+- `TranscriptionServiceInterface` only includes methods for transcription
 - `EpisodeRepositoryInterface` only includes data access methods

 ### 5. Dependency Inversion Principle

 High-level modules depend on abstractions:
-- Main script depends on interfaces, not concrete implementations
+- Main scripts depend on interfaces, not concrete implementations
 - Services can be replaced with alternative implementations
 - Data storage can be changed without affecting business logic

 ## Data Flow

+### Downloading Flow
 1. User initiates download process via command line
 2. Main script initializes services with configuration
 3. YouTube service fetches episode metadata